MicrochipTech/PIC32MZW1_Matter_Project/README.md

   #### Step 1:

+  Connect your samrtphone to the target AP that the Matter deice need to be connected to.

+  #### Step 2:

   Use "PROVISION CHIP DEVICE WITH WI-FI" -> "INPUT DEVICE ADDRESS" tabs to start commissioning WFI32-IoT board with IP address.